mate-academy/jv-program-common-mistakes/java-core/builder-file/work-with-file.md

 Keep in mind that String concatenation creates many new objects that take up a lot of memory.

 #### Constants
-If you have strange strings or numbers in the code it's better to declare them as constants.
+If you have strange strings or numbers in the code, it's better to declare them as constants.
 The name of the constant should display this object's purpose.

 #### Using public access modifiers everywhere
-If method has only util purpose and is used only inside the same class it should not be `public`.
-Keep your code as closed as possible in order to follow encapsulation principal.
+If the method has only a utility purpose and is used only inside the same class, it should not be `public`.
+Keep your code as close as possible to follow the encapsulation principle.

 #### Don't ignore exceptions
 Leaving empty catch block or `e.printStackTrace` here is a bad practice.